cole/aiosmtplib/docs/overview.rst

 --------
 All commands accept a ``timeout`` keyword argument of a numerical value in seconds.
-This value is used for all socket operations, and will raise :exc:`STMPTimeoutError` if exceeded.
+This value is used for all socket operations, and will raise :exc:`.SMTPTimeoutError` if exceeded.
 Timeout values passed to :meth:`SMTP.__init__` or :meth:`SMTP.connect` will be used as the default value for commands executed on the connection.